Megscammell/METOD-Algorithm/README.md

 ## Dependencies
 To run some of the examples provided, it is required to have Anaconda installed, as some examples are in a Jupyter notebook which acts as a procedure guide.

 The algorithm uses scipy.optimize to calculate the step size, in particular, the user has the option of using  scipy.optimize.minimize, scipy.optimize.minimize_scalar and scipy.optimize.line_search.
 Documentation on these methods can be found in https://docs.scipy.org/doc/scipy/reference/optimize.html.
 Analysis of using each of these methods to calculate the step size can be found in ???.
-The default method used in metod.py is scipy.optimize.minimize with the 'Nelder-Mead' option.
+The default method used in metod.py is scipy.optimize.minimize with the 'Nelder-Mead' option and an initial guess of 0.05.

 ## Installation
 To use the METOD Algorithm, please do the following: